FergusInLondon/CronRunner/README.md

 ### Writing a Job

-Writing a Job is simple, and involves creating a new class located in `Jobs`, which inherits from `BaseJob`.
-There are only two methods that a subclass needs to implement: `configure` and `execute`.

-#### `configure($scheduler)`
+Writing a new Job is simple, and only requires writing a class and placing it in the 'Jobs' folder - by default located at `/Jobs`, or set via the `jobs_folder` configuration key - located in `/config/`.

+A Job must inherit from `CronRunner\Jobs\Base\Job` - and implement two methods: `configure()` and `execute()`.

+#### `abstract public function configure(\GO\Job\Job $job)`

-This function is responsible for configuring your task, and specifying options such as logging and timing.
-CronRunner delegates the configuration of this information to the individual task - allowing a greater amount of flexibility.
+This function is responsible for the configuration of the job: specifying it's timing, and doing other tasks that may be required upon initialisation.

-It takes one parameter, a Scheduler object.
+CronRunner delegates this responsibility by passing in a [Job object]() from the underlying php-cron-manager library.
 For information on how to configure this object, see the documentation associated with php-cron-scheduler.

 As this method does configuration, it's one of the more likely places that you're going to need to use the built in configuration tool - Configula.